tocco934/aws-foundry-ssl/README.md

 ### Fixes and Features

+- New: **Experimental** IPv6 support, work in progress
+- New: Send certbot's update logs to CloudWatch
+- New: Can choose to _not_ request LetsEncrypt TLS if you're trying to get it to deploy and you don't want to run into the certificate issuance limit.
+See https://letsencrypt.org/docs/duplicate-certificate-limit/
+- New: Amazon Linux 2023 kernel auto-updating
 - Fix: S3 bucket ACL permissions were updated for the stricter [default policy](https://aws.amazon.com/about-aws/whats-new/2022/12/amazon-s3-automatically-enable-block-public-access-disable-access-control-lists-buckets-april-2023/) as of circa April 2023
 - Fix: S3 permissions and configuration was changed in Foundry 11
 - Fix: New default AMI security seems to necessitate `sudo` in the install script